Select your cookie preferences

 Note

-Enabling Windows Firewall for TCP port 443 connectivity will allow your servers to achieve outbound connectivity.
+Enabling Windows Firewall for TCP port 443 connectivity allows your servers to achieve outbound connectivity.
 You may still need to adjust other external components, such as firewall blocking or incorrect routes, in order to achieve full connectivity.

 Note

 These instructions are intended for the default OS firewall.
-You will need to consult the documentation of any third-party local firewall you use to learn how to enable TCP port 443 connectivity.
+Consult the documentation of any third-party local firewall you use to learn how to enable TCP port 443 connectivity.

 1. On the source server, open the Windows Firewall console.